xeusteerapat/feature-sliced-se-commu/slides.md

 layout: center
 ---

-# Why Do We Need FSA?
+# Why Do We Need Feature Sliced Design?

 ---